acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc1-electrical_panel_monitoring-small_data/README.md

 - input data directly injected into a NiFi pipeline’s processor

 ## Use Case scenario/operation:
-Four IoT sensors – one for each phase R, S, T and Neutral - positioned inside a critical high-voltage substation wide electrical panel, a cooled environment for which it is fundamental to check data in order to highlight anomalies.<br>
+Four IIoT sensors – one for each phase R, S, T and Neutral - positioned inside a critical high-voltage substation wide electrical panel, a cooled environment for which it is fundamental to check data in order to highlight anomalies.<br>
 In highly critical industrial or infrastructure scenarios (hospitals, data centres, power stations), the use of a single sensor is often considered a single point of failure.<br>
 Installing four sensors on a single electrical panel allows for the implementation of redundancy and differentiated monitoring logic.<br>
 The objective is to detect whether one of the terminals is loosening (causing an increase in resistance and therefore heat) before an electric arc is triggered: if the temperature of phase R is significantly higher than the others, the system generates a predictive maintenance alarm.